I’ve been playing a lot of Holedown recently.

 2018 was all about stumbling on, feeling ever more burned out.
 The negative thoughts piled up and up, and made it hard to concentrate on everyday tasks.
 Interruptions would upset me, and irritations would quickly grow into simmering anger.
 Keeping a lid on my feelings, and putting on a brave face — both in person, and on chat — kept taking more effort, until it felt like that was all I was doing.
 Just like when you repeat a word over and over again until it loses meaning, the smiles I faked and the cheer I portrayed became disconnected from actual emotions, and associated with mere pretense.

 If I watched a movie, I could say that I enjoyed it, but what did I mean by that?
 Did I actually feel anything resembling pleasure?
 No. I was making a robotic assessment of its qualities, and translating that into what Martin would have said.
 When I visited Edinburgh, I would go to familiar restaurants and cafés.
 I would order my “favourites”, because that’s what Martin does, and wonder if this blend of sweet and umami is what “tasty” felt like.
 I went to concerts because Martin already had a ticket and I shouldn’t waste it, not because I wanted to go.
 (What does “want” feel like, anyway?)
-And then I stood there seething whenever someone inevitably came and stood right in my sight line.
+And then I stood there seething whenever someone inevitably came and stood in front of me, blocking my line of sight.

 And then lying about it.
 Was I looking forward to this or that?
 Yes.
 (What does “looking forward” even mean?
 I don’t understand.)
 Do I love you?
 What does love mean?
 Am I feeling anything right now?
 I don’t want to be hurtful, but I don’t want to say something I’m not sure is true.
 For months, the only emotions I genuinely felt were fear, dread, disgust, and “do not want”, and these are exactly the things I don’t generally talk about.
 So I didn’t talk.
 I kept myself flat, and I shut down.